 The campaign, led by the Endemic Diseases Department at the Ministry of Health and Population, in collaboration with the WHO Country Office in Egypt, mostly targeted children of around 6 years of age in the first grade of primary school.

-Soil-transmitted helminthiases: number of children treated in 2014
+Schistosomiasis and soil-transmitted helminthiases: number of people treated in 2016

 Preventive chemotherapy to control soil-transmitted helminth infections in at-risk population groups